-I use this method to help hold onto my canopies.
-I take an 1/8-inch-thick piece of rubber sheet, cut just a small piece to fit onto the back side of the blind nut, and carefully glue it in place with CA glue.
-Once it is trimmed to fit, I drill a 1/16-inch-diameter hole from the front side through the rubber.
+Use this method to help hold on to canopies.
+Take an 1/8-inch-thick piece of rubber sheet, cut just a small piece to fit onto the back side of the blind nut, and carefully glue it in place with CA glue.
+Once it is trimmed to fit, drill a 1/16-inch-diameter hole from the front side through the rubber.
 When the canopy screw goes through the back side of the blind nut, the rubber acts like a nylon locknut.
 This keeps the screws from backing out and getting lost, saving me time and money.

 DON’T CUT UP THAT CREDIT CARD YET

-Here is the way I use my old credit cards and they fill a slot (no pun intended); I thought of this while building a wing.
-The jig I was using didn’t have slots deep enough to provide a good base to keep the ribs at 90 degrees.
-I was getting ready to destroy the credit card and decided to cut a slot in the card.
-The card is still destroyed, and I now have a great building jig.
+Here is the way to use old credit cards, and they’ll fill a slot (no pun intended).
+Some jigs don’t have slots deep enough to provide a good base to keep the ribs at 90 degrees.
+Cut a slot in the card, so it’s still destroyed, and you now have a great building jig.

 SAVE ALL THOSE COVERING-FILM BACKING SHEETS